girlwhodrawsandstuff/react-image-carousal/README.md

 # React Image Carousel
-This is a React JS image carousel.
+This is a React JS and TypeScript based image carousel.
 It's managed on Storybook JS.

 ## Available Scripts